Zina Morhange: Post-war

 Returning to Chamberet after thirteen months in concentration camps, Morhange was much altered physically and mentally.
 She shared her experiences with her daughter Claude, but felt unable to write her own account.

-She later married Jo Saltiel, who committed suicide in 1972.
+She later married Jo Saltiel, who died by suicide in 1972.
 Zina inherited the clothes shop he owned in Marseille, but did not wish to continue to run the business and returned to live in Paris.

 Legacy

 Zina Morhange and her family are mentioned in Christophe Boltanski's 2015 novel, La Cache, based on the experiences of his grandfather, Etienne Boltanski.
 Her daughter, Claude Morhange-Bégué, wrote a book about her childhood experiences, which was published in English translation in 2000 under the title Chamberet: Recollections from an Ordinary Childhood.